Code-Institute-Submissions/Milestone2-Interactive-Frontend/README.md

 The difference between mobile and desktop landscape are some changes in fontsize and altering the proportions of div containers so they are wrapped correctly by flexbox.

-So the space in landscape is basically divided into a section for controlpanel and one for the playfield, each using roughly 50% of screen.
+Space in landscape is basically divided into a section for controlpanel and one for the playfield, each using roughly 50% of screen.

 In portrait mode, the control and playfield are stacked up and fit nicely in viewport.
 No scrolling involved.